JXA-userland/JXA/CONTRIBUTING.md

 # CONTRIBUTING

-This contributing guide is how to development `@jxa` pacakages.
+This contributing guide is how to development `@jxa` packages.

 This repository is monorepo using [lerna/lerna: A tool for managing JavaScript projects with multiple packages.](https://github.com/lerna/lerna).